CAOR-MINES-ParisTech/ukfm/docsource/source/filter.rst

 Filters
 ================================================================================

-This page describes the base class for designed an UKF (:meth:`~ukfm.UKF`) and a Jacobian UKF, :meth:`~ukfm.JUKF`, which is well adapted when the dimension of the state is important. :meth:`~ukfm.JUKF` infers numerical Jacobian, is relatively less intuitive and gets exactly the same results as :meth:`~ukfm.UKF`.
+This page describes the base class for designing an UKF (:meth:`~ukfm.UKF`) and a Jacobian UKF, :meth:`~ukfm.JUKF`, which is well adapted when the dimension of the state is important. :meth:`~ukfm.JUKF` infers numerical Jacobian, is relatively less intuitive and gets exactly the same results as :meth:`~ukfm.UKF`.
 We finally add a base class for an Extended Kalman Filter